Q. What is the AGPT program?

 Q. What support is available for MCCC registrars?

 A. MCCC provides administrative and medical educator support to registrars.
-A specific team of educators, the pastoral and learning support (PALS) team, offer individualised support from both a well-being and an education perspective and the team includes communication skills tutors, medical educators and registrar and supervisor representatives.
+A specific team of educators, the pastoral and learning support (PALS) team, offer individualised support from both a wellbeing and an education perspective and the team includes communication skills tutors, medical educators and both registrar and supervisor representatives.
+Find out more about our wellbeing support options here.

 MCCC also employs a team of Registrar Liaison Officers (RLOs) who are important contact points for registrars in each area.
-In addition, General Practice Registrars Australia (GPRA) will be available to support registrars.
+In addition, General Practice Registrars Australia (GPRA) are available for support and both colleges have programs to support registrars.

 Q. What is the Recognition of Prior Learning process?